Engineering propagating cat states with driving-assisted cavity QED: Abstract

 \section{Abstract}

 We propose a method for generating optical cat states in propagating pulses based on cavity quantum electrodynamics (QED).
-This scheme uses multiple four-level systems (4LSs) inside an optical cavity as an emitter.
-Time-modulating driving stimulates the emitter to produce a superposition of coherent states entangled with the 4LSs.
+This scheme uses multiple four-level systems (4LSs) inside an optical cavity as a light source.
+Time-modulating driving stimulates it to produce a superposition of coherent states entangled with the 4LSs.
 The postselection of an appropriate state of the 4LSs leads to a multicomponent cat state in a propagating pulse.
 Taking atomic decay and cavity loss into account, we optimize the cavity external loss rate to maximize the fidelity.
-We find that its optimum value is formulated similarly to that of other generation methods for propagating states, which suggests a universal property of cavity-QED systems interacting with fields outside the cavity.
+We find that its optimum value is formulated similarly to those of other generation methods for propagating states, suggesting a universal property of cavity-QED systems interacting with fields outside the cavity.